MiahDrao97/iter_z/README.md

 ```

 ### Any
-Find the next element with or without a filter.
+Peek at the next element with or without a filter.
 This also doubles as imitating `FirstOrDefault()`.
 An imitation of `First()` is not implemented.

-You can scroll back in place if you pass in `true` for `peek`.
-This is preferred over `where()` when you simply need to iterate with a filter.
-Just make sure that you pass in `false` for `peek`.

-WARN: Keep in mind that if you have a while loop with `true` for peek, you've created an infinite loop in which the value of the capture group never changes.
 ```zig
 const ctx = struct {
     pub fn isEven(item: u8) bool {